 Obtained summary judgment and dismissal of all claims against the owner and general contractor in a third-party over personal injury action brought by an injured employee of a subcontractor.
 The owner, general contractor, and plaintiff’s employer were insured under an owner-controlled insurance program (“OCIP”).
 The court applied section 406.123 of the Texas Labor Code to extend the protection of the workers’ compensation bar to the owner and general contractor.

 Prepared amicus brief in support of Austin Bridge & Road, LP in Austin Bridge & Road, LP v.
 Suarez, et al., — S.W.3d —, 2018 WL 2049356 (Tex.
 App.—Houston [1st Dist.]
 May 3, 2018, no pet.).
-Court enforced OCIP workers’ compensation bar under Section 406.123 of the Texas Labor Code, reversed $17 million verdict, and rendered a take nothing verdict in wrongful death suit brought by survivors of sub-subcontractor’s employee, who died while performing work on McClane Stadium project at Baylor University.
-The court confirmed previous Texas cases holding that all contractors and subcontractors on the project that were insured under the OCIP were entitled to comp bar protection.
+Court enforced OCIP workers’ compensation bar under Section 406.123 of the Texas Labor Code, reversed $17 million verdict, and rendered a take-nothing verdict in wrongful death suit brought by survivors of sub-subcontractor’s employee, who died while performing work on McClane Stadium project at Baylor University.
+The court confirmed prior Texas cases holding that all contractors and subcontractors on the project insured under the OCIP were entitled to comp bar protection.

-Regularly work with construction clients, before engaging in coverage litigation, to ensure that insurance carriers are properly defending their insureds, contributing to the settlement of covered property damage and bodily injury claims, and paying first-party claims under business risk and commercial property policies.
+Regularly work with construction clients before engaging in coverage litigation to ensure that insurance carriers properly defend their insureds, contribute to the settlement of covered property damage and bodily injury claims, and pay first-party claims under business risk and commercial property policies.

 Speaking Engagements & Presentations

-Presenter, “Insurance Law Update” — Construction Law Foundation of Texas, 2021 Annual CLE for Board Certified Construction Lawyers
+Presenter, “Insurance Law Update,” 2021 Annual CLE for Board Certified Construction Lawyers, Construction Law Foundation of Texas

-Panel Member – EPC Contract & Risk Management for Construction and Capital Projects Conference, Houston, Texas, 9-12-19
+Panel Member, EPC Contract & Risk Management for Construction and Capital Projects Conference (Houston, Texas), September 12, 2019

 Publications